nandhinisathish/RecipeFinderFrontend/README.md

 - Displays search results dynamically in a results section.
 - Click on a recipe card to open a **Recipe Modal** showing detailed information (ingredients, instructions, etc.).

+### 🏠 Home Page (Footer) - favourites list
+- Shows the list of recipes which was selected as favourite❤️.

 ### 🎲 Random Recipe
 - Contains a **“Get Random Recipe”** button.
 - On click, a random recipe is fetched and displayed.